ErickRodrCodes/mer2/libs/pages/registration/README.md

-# @mer-pages/registration
+# registration

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test @mer-pages/registration` to execute the unit tests.
+Run `nx test registration` to execute the unit tests.